Respiro

 1. Create a Service Identifier

-1. Open the Apple Developer Console.
+1. Open the Apple Developer Console .

 2. Navigate to Identifiers → + and select Service IDs.

-3. Enter the identifier details and enable Sign in with Apple.
+• and enable Sign in with Apple.

 4. Switch to the Keys tab, create a new key, associate it with the service, and download the .p8 file.
 Apple only allows a single download, so store it securely.